The Land Before Time IX: Journey to Big Water: Production

-In June 2000, it was reported that a ninth film in the Land Before Time series was in development by Universal.
-This was the first Land Before Time film in which the eggs are computer-animated; they can be seen when Littlefoot and his friends find Ducky in a female Diplodocus's nest.
+By June 2000, a ninth film in the Land Before Time series was in development by Universal.
+This was the first Land Before Time film in which the eggs are animated; they can be seen when Littlefoot and his friends find Ducky in a female Diplodocus's nest.
 When the eggs hatch, hand-drawn elements are mapped onto each egg.

 Music

 The music score of this film was composed by Michael Tavera.
-The music that plays in the background when the gang cool off is the cheese factory scene music from The Treasure of Manhattan Island.
+The music that plays in the background when the gang cool off is the cheese factory scene music from An American Tail: The Treasure of Manhattan Island.
 This is the second and last time the music is used in the series, after The Land Before Time VIII: The Big Freeze.
-It is also the last time James Horner's original themes (including instrumental uses of If We Hold on Together) from the first film are heard in a Land Before Time film, despite Tavera's rearrangements of Horner's old themes still being heard in some shots of Invasion of the Tinysauruses.
+It is also the last time James Horner's original themes (including instrumental uses of "If We Hold on Together") from the first film are heard in a Land Before Time film, despite Tavera's rearrangements of Horner's old themes still being heard in some shots of Invasion of the Tinysauruses.

-Big Water is borrowed from The Land Before Time V: The Mysterious Island, in which the songwriters also collaborated.
+Big Water is borrowed from the fifth film, The Mysterious Island, in which the songwriters also collaborated.
 This was the first The Land Before Time film to contain more than three songs.

+All track are written by Michele Brourman and Amanda McBroom.